requirejs/requirejs/docs/api.md

         }
     );

-Errors in loading a JSONP service are really just surfaced via timeouts for the service, since script tag loading does not give much detail into network problems.
+Errors in loading a JSONP service are normally surfaced via timeouts for the service, since script tag loading does not give much detail into network problems.
 To detect errors, attach an event listener for window.onerror.
-The error object that will be received by that function will contain two properties if it is a timeout issue:
+The error object passed to the onerror function will contain two properties if it is a timeout issue:

 * **requireType**: value will be "timeout"
 * **requireModules**: an array of module names/URLs that timed out.
 You can find the JSONP service URL in here.